zer0def/nginxinc-kubernetes-ingress/docs/content/installation/build-nginx-ingress-controller.md

 - [OpenSSL](https://www.openssl.org/), optionally, if you would like to generate a self-signed certificate and a key for the default server.
 - For NGINX Plus users, download the certificate (_nginx-repo.crt_) and key (_nginx-repo.key_) from [MyF5](https://my.f5.com).

 Although NGINX Ingress Controller is written in Golang, you don't need to have Golang installed.
-You can either download the precompiled binary file or build NGINX Ingress Controller in a Docker container.
+You can download the precompiled binary file or build NGINX Ingress Controller in a Docker container.

 ---